Cross modal plasticity: Sign language

 Deaf individuals often use sign language as their mode of communication.
-However, sign language alone does not appear to significantly change brain organization.
+Recent studies show that sign language use is linked to increased grey matter volume in the right hemisphere of both native deaf and hearing signers.
+However, sign language alone does not appear to significantly change brain organization in terms of functional changes.
 In fact, neuroimaging and electrophysiology data studying functional changes in visual pathways, as well as animal studies of sensory deprivation, have shown that the enhancement in attention of peripheral visual processing found in deaf individuals is not found in hearing signers.

 The peripheral visual changes are seen in all forms of deaf individuals – signers, oral communicators, etc. Comparative fMRIs of hearing speakers and hearing early signers, on the other hand, show comparable peripheral activation.
 The enhancement in attention of peripheral visual processing found in deaf individuals has not been found in hearing signers.
 It is therefore unlikely that signing causes the neurological differences in visual attention.

 Cochlear implants

 Another way to see cross modal plasticity in the deaf is when looking at the effects of installing cochlear implants.
 For those who became deaf pre-lingually, cross modal plasticity interfered with their ability to process language using a cochlear implant.
 For the pre-lingual deaf, the auditory cortex has been reshaped to deal with visual information, so it cannot deal as well with the new sensory input that the implant provides.
 However, for post-lingual deaf their experience with visual cues like lip reading can help them understand speech better along with the assistance of a cochlear implant.
 The post-lingual deaf do not have as much recruitment of the auditory cortex as the early deaf, so they perform better with cochlear implants.
 It was also found that the visual cortex was activated only when the sounds that were received had potential meaning.
 For instance, the visual cortex activated for words but not for vowels.
 This activation is further evidence that cross modal plasticity is attention dependent.